-Yup, it’s half way through this year and how goes your financial plan for this year?
-Maybe it is time for a check up?
+It is halfway through this year.
+How goes your financial plan for this year?
+Maybe it is time for a check-up?
+A quick revision?

-For me my plan of having a job by now, has not come to fruition, but I am still working hard at making this happen.
+When I wrote this in 2009, my plan of having a job by then had not come to fruition.
+I was still working hard at making this happen.

 This week’s posts will discuss what areas and ideas you maybe should be thinking about for your personal finance plan and what you might need to tweak, change, add or forget about in your Yearly Personal Finance plan.